doctor-c0de/minesweepy/README.md

 A classic game about opening cells avoiding clicking on mines.
 Victory can be achieved by:
-- Opening all the cells thar are not mines.
+- Opening all the cells that are not mines.
-- By putting flags on all the mines
+- By putting flags on all the mines.

 ### Dependencies

 * Currently using modules:
 	- Tkinter for the Graphical interface.
 	- Numpy for the arrays containing game board data.
 	- Random to generate pseudo random ints to place mines on board.
 	- PIL to load images and use them in cells and graphical counters

 ### Installing